 What is a type culture?

-A type culture, or type strain, is the strain on which the description of a new species is based.
-For example, NCTC 10332 is the type strain of Pseudomonas aeruginosa.
-Although the type strain is the first strain of a species to be characterised and named it is not necessarily the most typical example of that species.
+A type culture, or type strain, is the strain on which the description of a species is based.
+For example, NCTC 10332 is the type strain of the species Pseudomonas aeruginosa.
+Although the type strain is often (but not always) the first strain of a species to be isolated and described as a new species, it is not necessarily the most typical example of that species.
+An example of this would be the type strain of the species Listeria monocytogenes NCTC 10357, non-motile variant of what is described as a motile species.

 Who uses NCTC cultures?